-On August 10, 2012, subsequent to the period covered by these financial statements, the Company acquired 100% of the equity securities of Michael's Finer Meats, LLC ("Michael's"), an approximately \$80,000 annual revenue specialty protein distributor based in Columbus, Ohio.
+On August 10, 2012, the Company acquired 100% of the equity securities of Michael's Finer Meats, LLC ("Michael's"), a specialty protein distributor based in Columbus, Ohio.
 Michael's distributes an extensive portfolio of custom cut beef, seafood and other center-of-the-plate products to many of the leading restaurants, country clubs, hotels and casinos in Ohio, Indiana, Illinois, Tennessee, Michigan, Kentucky, West Virginia and western Pennsylvania.
-The total purchase price for the business was approximately \$54,300 (subject to customary post-closing working capital adjustments) and was funded with borrowings under the New Revolving Credit Facility.
+The total purchase price for the business was approximately \$54,267 (subject to customary post-closing working capital adjustments) and was funded with borrowings under the New Revolving Credit Facility (as defined below).
+For the thirty-nine weeks ended September 28, 2012 (including the period prior to our acquisition of Michael's), Michael's net sales totaled approximately \$65,111.

 On April 27, 2012, we acquired 100% of the outstanding common stock of Praml International, Ltd. ("Praml"), a Nevada corporation.
-The purchase price paid to acquire Praml was approximately \$19,500 and is subject to a post-closing working capital adjustment.
-We financed the purchase price paid for the outstanding common stock of Praml with borrowings under the New Credit Facilities (as defined below).
+The purchase price paid to acquire Praml was approximately \$19,500.
+We financed the purchase price paid for the outstanding common stock of Praml with borrowings under the New Revolving Credit Facility (as defined below).
 Praml is a leading specialty foods importer and wholesale distributor located in Las Vegas, Nevada which services the Las Vegas and Reno markets.

 On November 7, 2011, we purchased substantially all the assets of Provvista Specialty Foods, Inc. ("Provvista"), including Provvista's customer list, inventory and certain intellectual property.
 Provvista is a leading specialty foods importer and wholesale distributor located in Portland, Oregon, which services the Portland, Oregon and Seattle, Washington metropolitan areas.
 The purchase price paid to Provvista was approximately \$8,800.
-We financed the purchase price with borrowings under our credit facilities that we entered into in connection with our initial public offering that we consummated on August 2, 2011 ("the IPO").
+We financed the purchase price with borrowings under our credit facilities that we entered into in connection with our initial public offering ("IPO"), which we consummated on August 2, 2011.
 We expect Provvista to continue to operate under the Provvista name in these new markets for the foreseeable future.

-On June 24, 2011, we purchased the inventory of Harry Wils & Co. and certain intangible assets, including Harry Wils & Co.'s customer list and certain intellectual property.
-Harry Wils & Co. is a specialty foodservice distribution company headquartered in the New York City metropolitan area, and we believe that the purchase of these assets will allow us to increase the number of customers we service in the New York metropolitan area.
-The purchase price paid to Harry Wils & Co. was approximately \$8,900, and we have relocated the inventory purchased to our Bronx, New York distribution facilities.
+On June 24, 2011, we purchased certain of the assets of Harry Wils & Co. ("Harry Wils") including certain of its inventory and certain intangible assets, including its customer list and certain intellectual property.
+Harry Wils was a specialty foodservice distribution company headquartered in the New York City metropolitan area, and we believe that the purchase of these assets will allow us to increase the number of customers we service in the New York metropolitan area.
+The purchase price paid to Harry Wils was approximately \$8,900, and we have relocated the inventory purchased to our Bronx, New York distribution facilities.
 We financed the purchase price for these assets with borrowings under our senior secured credit facilities in place prior to the consummation of our IPO.